Anticosti Island: Colonisation and settlement

 In 1874, it was bought by the Anticosti Island Company and they founded the villages at English Bay and Fox Bay.
 Most of the inhabitants, however, continued to be the few keepers of the island's many lighthouses.
 Because of the number of shipwrecks around the island, stores of provisions were also maintained around the island for sailors who might be washed ashore.

 In 1882, the Parish of Notre-Dame-de-l'Assomption was founded, a term referring to Cartier's name for the island.
 In 1884, the island became property of the Stockwell brothers who formed a forestry company two years later.
 But they were unsuccessful and the company lasted only five years.

-By the 1890s, the fish and wildlife of the island had been almost eradicated through european overhunting.
+By the 1890s, the fish and wildlife of the island had been almost eradicated through European overhunting.

+Henri Menier and private ownership

 In 1895, Anticosti was sold for $125,000 to French chocolate maker Henri Menier who also leased the shore fishing rights.

-Menier named the island's 70 m high Vauréal Falls after the town of Vauréal in France where he owned a home.
+Menier named the island's 70 m Vauréal Falls after the town of Vauréal in France where he owned a home.
 He constructed the entire village of Port-Menier, built a cannery for packing fish and lobsters, and attempted to develop its resources of lumber, peat and minerals.
 Many of the original houses still stand today.

 Furthermore, he converted the island into a personal game preserve and introduced nonindigenous animals for this purpose, including a herd of 220 white-tailed deer.
 The deer thrived and today the population exceeds 160,000 while the island's moose population is about 1,000.
 It has been reported that black bears, which rely on berries to bulk on for the winter, had lived on the island until the introduction, but have disappeared perhaps because of the deer eating the berry bushes bare.